field test of version 1.0 about to begin

 Please remember that this is a VERY early version of these rules that I have only begun testing.
 I would greatly appreciate feedback/input/criticism/condemnation as long as you can back up your thoughts with examples and data

-I envision Foot being based on 2x3" rectangles and Horse having a frontage of about an inch as the size of the figures permit.
+I envision Foot being based in groups of six on 2x3" rectangles and Horse having a frontage of about an inch as the size of the figures permit.
 All measurements are intended for 28mm figures, I'm sure that you are bright enough to work out the changes for 15mm figures.

 My theory is that you should roll a lot of dice, it averages out the odd bad roll and is more fun than turning the results of a battle on a single die-toss.
 All dice are standard d6.

 Rules for the War of the League of Augsburg